OCA/manufacture/mrp_subcontracting_partner_management/README.rst

 * Enable the "Subcontractor" checkbox
 * New entities are created or existing are used if were created previously
 * When disabled all associated enties will be archived
+* When name of subcontractor is updated, names of entities are updated automatically.
+* It is also possible to check inventory locations using **Subcontractor Location Stock** smart button on partner.
+* When name of subcontractor is updated, names of entities (subcontracting location, operation type, rules) are updated automatically.

 Changelog
 =========